Developer Guide

 Implementation

-This feature is facilitated by ListCommand
+This feature is facilitated by ListCommand which extends Command.

-updates the filtered student list, and the filtered session list by calling the method
+The method ListCommand#execute updates the filtered student list, and the filtered session list by calling the method

-exposed in the Model
+Model#updateFilteredStudentList exposed in the Model interface.

 Given below is an example of how the list student